Sweet + savory Ramen Noodle Salad is topped with a simple homemade dressing. It’s easy, delicious, and whips up in only 15 minutes!

 A favorite side salad

-Don’t know how it happened, but all of us kids on the Luna side end up with the same assignments for family gatherings.
+Not sure how it happens, but all of us kids on the Luna side end up with the same assignments for family gatherings.
 I’m always desserts.
 My little sister always brings cookies.
-My oldest sister always does a side… Does your family do this?
+My oldest sister always does a side dish.

 Ready in 15 minutes!

 Ramen Noodle Salad requires minimal ingredients, and minimal effort!
 It doesn’t take longer than 15-20 minutes from start to finish, which is perfect when you need a quick and easy side.